Oregon lawmakers adjourn 2022 legislative session

 The bill passed on party lines, but not without Republicans showing their displeasure and reserving their right to require that bills be read in full before a final vote.
 Parties have routinely agreed to waive the constitutional rule it in the interest of efficiency until it became a popular bargaining chip for Republicans in 2016.

+Senate Republican Leader Tim Knopp said that although there were some bipartisan bills, the session revealed a “need for balance” in Oregon's Capitol.

+"Unfortunately, we left a lot of good policy left on the table.
+Short sessions reveal priorities, and the majority’s priorities were misplaced in many cases," Knopp said.

-However the session was seemingly less tense than previous ones — most recently September’s redistricting special session that was marked by a broken deal, GOP walkout and accusations of gerrymandering.
+However when compared to other sessions, this one was seemingly less tense than previous ones — most recently September’s redistricting special session that was marked by a broken deal, GOP walkout and accusations of gerrymandering.

 One considerable olive branch came when Democrats proposed $100 million for lawmakers to spend essentially as they see fit in their rural Oregon districts.
 The investment passed.